Synapt1x/MitochondriaModel/StochasticModel/README.md

 genTauDoublePrime.m generates and returns an explicit estimate for tau double prime.

 ## User Guide
 Open the program SSAAdaptiveV2.m.
 Set a maximum time for each simulation and the maximum number of simulations by defining the variables max_rx and num_sims.
 Also set times for oligo_time, fccp_time and rot_aa_time, which must be less than max_rx.
 These variables indicate the time at which the specified substance is added.
 For example if oligo_time is 10 seconds, all times less than 10 seconds wil be in the basal state.
+For each state of the reaction the vector named active needs to be defined to identify which reactions are active in that time period.
+A 1 indicates that the reaction is active, and a 0 indicates that the reaction is inactive.
+The if statement to define these vectors begins on line 48.

 Open InitializeParametersMito.m.
 Define an initial amount of each species using the variable list starting with red_amt.
 Identify the number of species and number of reactions using the variables num_rx and num_species.
 The change of state vector is stored in the variable V. Each row represents one reaction and each column represents 1 species.